England Football Online

 National Stadium, Wembley

-The first official use of VAR for England in the tournament was an offside check, in the 86th minute to make sure Harry Kane's header was correctly adjudged to be onside.
+The only known use of VAR in this match was for an offside check, in the 86th minute to make sure Harry Kane's header was correctly adjudged to be onside.

 1019 3 July 2021 - 4-0 vs. Ukraine